skarik/1Engine/README.md

 For Windows, the following are required:
 * Visual Studio 2017 or later.
-* Some version of the DirectX or Windows SDK (used for Xbox controller support and DirectX support).
+* Some version of the Windows SDK (used for DirectX support and Xbox controller support).
 * Relevant SDK for the rendering API being used (except OpenGL, that just magically works).
 * Vulkan SDK (used for compiling shaders for OpenGL and DirectX).
 * Python 3 (also used for compiling shaders).
 Pythonw should be associated with the .py extension.